Gaturro

 Gaturro is an Argentine comic strip created by cartoonist Cristian Dzwonik ("Nik").
 The comic has been published in more than 50 books, magazines and comic volumes.
-A 3D computer-animated film of the same name was released theatrically in Argentina on September 9, 2010.
+An animated film of the same name was released theatrically in Argentina on September 9, 2010.

 Synopsis

 Gaturro is a brown cat with yellow cheeks.
 The series is about the life of a cat, named like the strip, who is in love with another cat called Ágatha.
 However, she is not interested in him.
 Gaturro does not speak; he just thinks.
 In some cases, he can communicate with humans like this.
 However, when he communicates with his animal friends, he does speak.
 Among his most frequent activities, he usually walks on the roofs and goes to school.